Programmable Boost LED Driver

 of the light from a flashlight, so what I've done instead is to take a

-with a 35mm focal length set to an aperture of F3.6 with ISO fixed at
+set at a 35mm focal length with an aperture of F3.6, ISO fixed at 400, white balance

-room (kitchen).
-All flashlights were zoomed all the way out.
+room.
+All zoom-able flashlights were zoomed all the way out.
+Batteries

-Let's take a look at how the GXB20 driver performs:
+Let's take a look at how the GXB20-enabled flashlight performs:

 Test above numbered from top left to bottom right